unity3d-jp/StreamingImageSequence/Documentation~/en/RenderCachePlayableAsset.md

 1. Right click on the **RenderCacheTrack** and click *Add Render Cache Playable Asset*

    ![AddRenderCachePlayableAsset](../images/AddRenderCachePlayableAsset.png)

+1. Adjust the length of the **RenderCachePlayableAsset** according to the length of the animation.

 1. Create a *GameObject* and add *CameraRenderCapturer* component.

 1. Drag and drop the GameObject to the object property of the **RenderCacheTrack**.